craftcms/cms/docs/templating/tags/paginate.md

 Paginated URLs will be identical to the first page’s URL, except that “/p_X_” will be appended to the end (where _X_ is the page number), e.g. `http://example.com/news/p2`.

-Tip: You can use the [pageTrigger](https://docs.craftcms.com/api/v3/craft-config-generalconfig.html#$pageTrigger-detail) config setting to customize what comes before the actual page number in your URLs.
+Tip: You can use the <config:pageTrigger> config setting to customize what comes before the actual page number in your URLs.
 For example you could set it to `'page/'`, and your paginated URLs would start looking like `http://example.com/news/page/2`.

 Warning: Only a single `{% paginate %}` tag should be used per request.